balderdashy/sails-docs/concepts/ORM/errors.md

 ```
 Waterline normalizes these Error instances, classifying them with consistent `err.name` values and, when applicable, `err.code`.

 > The only time a Waterline model method might not return a normalized Error instance is in the case of a synchronous method such as [.validate()](http://sailsjs.com/documentation/reference/waterline-orm/models/validate).
-When a synchronous method fails, it will throw an error, since it has no callback.
+When a synchronous method fails, it will throw, since it has no callback.

 ### Negotiating errors